 Recurrent pneumonia is a common complication of COPD and a frequent cause of COPD exacerbation.
 Either viral or bacterial infections can be the cause.

 Chronic lung and airway damage, inflammation, compromised ciliary function, and bacterial colonization are likely causes of increased vulnerability to infections.
 Use of inhaled corticosteroids is also associated with increased risk of pneumonia in patients with COPD.

 Use of antibiotic therapy has shown some benefit.
 Usual treatment time is around 7 to 14 days.
 Appropriate coverage for Haemophilus influenzae and Streptococcus pneumoniae is mandatory.
 Pneumococcal vaccination is strongly recommended in patients with COPD.

 Depression is a common consequence of COPD.
+It is estimated that patients with COPD are 1.9 times more likely to commit suicide than those without COPD.
 If any mood change occurs, a psychiatric evaluation may be necessary.

 Occurs because of lung parenchyma damage with subpleural bulla formation and rupture.
 Spontaneous pneumothorax is very common with chronic severe cough or chest trauma, and may be life-threatening.

 High levels of suspicion are necessary for prompt diagnosis.
 CXR or chest CT confirms the diagnosis.

 Conservative management may be sufficient in minor cases.
 In severe cases, chest tube insertion is necessary to prevent tension pneumothorax and hemodynamic instability.
 If recurrent pneumothorax occurs, then surgical interventions, such as video-assisted thoracoscopy pleurodesis or bullectomy, are warranted.